AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/third-party-test-reports-are-handled-by-hackerone.md

 feature: Security
 role: Developer, Admin
 ---
-# Vulnerabilities found by third-party security scans should go to HackerOne
+# Vulnerabilities found by third-party security scans should go to [!DNL HackerOne]

 This article provides a solution to address vulnerabilities found by third-party security scans.